Premik/blender_rhubarb_lipsync_ng/dev.md

 * Job instance is hooked to Object class, so it is incorrectly shared between blender object, make some per-object registration
 * Cue item-add onchanged handlers to properties to flush the cached Cue object.
 And change the properties to use setter/gettr of the Cue object directly
 * Add license files
+* Icons (especially cue icons) hard to see.
+Nearli inivisible on dark background

 ## Baking